AutomotiveAIChallenge/aichallenge2023-integ/documentation/docfx_project_en/finals/index.md

 <br>

 ## Introduction
-In the final competition, participants will drive a golf cart-type self-driving car using their own development laptop computers to compete in the performance of the self-driving software they have developed.
-Participants are required to perform all operations from connecting the development laptop to the vehicle to the start of automatic driving.
+In the final competition, participants will operate a golf cart-style autonomous vehicle using their development laptops to showcase the performance of their self-driving software.
+All operations, from connecting the development laptop to the vehicle to initiating autonomous driving, are to be performed by the participants.
 <br>

 > [!Video https://www.youtube.com/embed/8oF-XcbsJes?si=mD5LQWd28DEj5L7L]